Understanding Repetitive Strain Injury (RSI)

 What is Repetitive Strain Injury (RSI)?

-Repetitive Strain Injury is triggered by repeated use of part of the body, for instance, the wrist, hand shoulder, elbow, or forearm.
+Repetitive Strain Injury (RSI) is triggered by repeated use of part of the body, for instance, the wrist, hand, shoulder, elbow, or forearm.
 Constant repeated movement affects the soft tissue and over time can cause damage to the muscles, tendons, nerves, and joints of the upper body, causing pain, inflammation, and weakness.
+Repetitive Strain Injury (RSI) can often be prevented with proper care and awareness.

 Common Causes of RSI: Identifying Risk Factors